- Our Work

 In November 2011, the Government of the Republic of the Philippines (GPH) and the United States Government (USG) agreed to a Partnership for Growth (PFG) to address the most binding constraints to economic growth and development in the Philippines.
 Established by President Obama, the PFG represents a partnership between the Philippines and the United States to promote broad-based, inclusive and resilient growth.
-The U.S. Government is working with the Government of the Philippines, the private sector and civil society organizations to help put the Philippines on an accelerated growth trajectory that benefits the majority of its population.
+The USG works with the GPH, the private sector and civil society organizations to help put the Philippines on an accelerated growth trajectory that benefits the majority of its population.

 Cities as Engines for Growth

 In general, nations’ growth trajectories are closely linked to the urban environment, where cities act as engines of growth.
-If urban growth is well-planned, cities can serve as engines for growth, innovation, and peace.
+If urban growth is well-planned, cities can accelerate regional economic growth, innovation, and prosperity.
 While megacities like Metro Manila command much more economic and political attention, smaller cities (less than one million inhabitants) are the locus of urban growth and urban population concentration.
 Important contributors to national wealth and productivity, these secondary cities are a vital focus for development programming and growth in the Philippines.

 CDI Approach and Objectives